neu-se/CS4530-Fall-2023/Assignments/revised-project-plan.md

 This revised project plan should be a standalone document (it is OK to copy/paste from the preliminary plan in this case).

 ## Revised Work Breakdown (max 10 pages)
 Given the project concept that you have chosen and the functionality that you expect to implement to satisfy your user stories, define a breakdown of the work that will be necessary to complete the project.
+This breakdown is required for all essential, desirable and optional tasks.

 A work breakdown includes all of the tasks necessary to accomplish the project, and will be an artifact that we will refer back to throughout the project to evaluate whether you are making satisfactory progress.
 Consider all of the kinds of tasks that your team will need to perform, including knowledge acquisition, design, implementation, testing and documentation tasks.